DIY Moon Sand Recipe for Kids (Easy 2 Ingredient Sensory Play)

 Moon Sand Storage

-Moon sand will be good for a month or two.
-Store your moon sand in an air-tight container in a cool and dry place.
+Moon sand will be good for a month or two when stored properly.
+Store your moon sand in an airtight container in a cool, dry place.

 Moon Sand Molds